 Statement of Purpose

-My first truly visceral artistic experiences as a child were not in the halls of some great art museum but amongst the displays and dioramas of the Philadelphia Academy of Natural Sciences.
-It is these narratives and explorations of science that began to shape and contextualize my understanding of the physical world around me.
-It is through the studies of biology, astronomy, physics and geology that I use as the starting point for all of my artwork.
+My earliest artistic experiences were not in the halls of some great art museum but amongst the displays and dioramas of the Philadelphia Academy of Natural Sciences.
+It was through these narratives and explorations of science that I began to shape and contextualize my understanding of the physical world around me.
+As a visual artist, the studies of biology, astronomy, physics and geology are the conceptual starting point for all of my artwork.